What Is a Surplus Lines Broker Bond?

-The states that require this bond include California, Virginia, Alabama, Florida, Kentucky, Ohio, Rhode Island, Maryland and Georgia, among others.
+The states that require this bond include California, Virginia, Alabama, Florida, Kentucky, Ohio, Rhode Island, Maryland, Arkansas and Georgia, among others.
 Before you start your brokering services, it’s best to check with your local licensing authority about whether you will need to obtain a bond.

 How much does a surplus lines broker bond cost?